-5. Fraud or willful misrepresentation in business.
+6. Fraud or willful misrepresentation in business.

-6. Disorderly conduct which brings reproach upon the cause.
+7. Disorderly conduct which brings reproach upon the cause.

-7. Adhering to or taking part in a divisive or disloyal movement or organization.
+8. Adhering to or taking part in a divisive or disloyal movement or organization.
 (See p.
-164.)
+180.)

-8. Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.
+9. Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.

-9. The use, manufacture, or sale of alcoholic beverages.
+10. The use, manufacture, or sale of alcoholic beverages.

-10. The use, manufacture, or sale of tobacco in any of its forms for human consumption.
+11. The use, manufacture, or sale of tobacco in any of its forms for human consumption.

-11. The misuse of, or trafficking in, narcotics or other drugs.
+12. The misuse of, or trafficking in, narcotics or other drugs.

-The Seventh-day Adventist Church recognizes the need of exercising great care to protect the highest spiritual interests of its members, to ensure fair treatment, and to safeguard the fair name of the church.
+The Seventh-day Adventist Church recognizes the need of exercising great care to protect the highest spiritual interests of its members, to ensure fair treatment, and to safeguard the name of the church.

-In some cases of transgression of the commandments of God where there is deep repentance and full and free confession, giving evidence that genuine conversion has taken place, the church may administer discipline by placing the transgressor under censure for a stated period of time.
+In a case of transgression of the commandments of God where there is deep repentance and full and free confession, giving evidence that genuine conversion has taken place, the church may administer discipline by placing the transgressor under censure for a stated period of time.

-In cases of flagrant violation of the law of God, which have brought public reproach upon the cause, the church may deem it necessary, even though a sincere confession has been made, to disfellowship the member to protect its fair name and its Christian standards.
+However, in a case of flagrant violations of the law of God which have brought public reproach upon the cause, the church may deem it necessary, even though a sincere confession has been made, to remove an individual from church membership to protect its name and its Christian standards.
 Later, when it is evident that the individual's life is consistent with church standards, the offender may be received back into the fold after rebaptism.
-The church cannot afford to deal lightly with such sins, nor permit personal considerations to affect its actions.
+The church cannot afford to deal lightly with such sins nor permit personal considerations to affect its actions.
 It must register its decisive and emphatic disapproval of the sins of fornication, adultery, all acts of moral indiscretion, and other grievous sins; at the same time it must do everything to restore and reclaim the erring ones.
-As the world continually grows more lax in moral matters, the church must not lower the standards set by God, but must take prompt and decisive action where moral lapses have occurred.
+As the world continually grows more lax in moral matters, the church must not lower the standards set by God.